About Alison Andrews Band

-With nary a budget for marketing (did I say nary?
-I meant none) the album nonetheless found its way to an opportunity or two, with songs from the album making it into the semi finals of a songwriting competition, making it into a scene for the TV Show Damages, (and then very sadly having the whole scene cut), and being called ‘An outstanding debut’ and ‘a promising talent’ by industry peeps.
+With nary a budget for marketing (did we say nary? we meant none) the album nonetheless found its way to an opportunity or two, with songs from the album making it into the semi finals of a songwriting competition, making it into a scene for the TV Show Damages, (and then very sadly having that whole scene cut), and being called ‘An outstanding debut’ and ‘a promising talent’ by industry peeps.

-And holy heck, it is a good album!
+And you know what, it is a good album!
 Take a listen.

 Music videos (AWESOME ONES) were done for a couple of songs – check them out.